Boston Music Institute

 Free summer programs.
 Students and teachers at BMI believe that music should be accessible regardless of socio-economic status.
 BMI provides intensive, collaborative chamber and orchestral instruction free of cost during the summers.
 For our other programs, those who demonstrate need are provided with 100% scholarships for our professional instruction.
 BMI experts focus not only on music, but on the enrichment that practicing, performing, and immersing oneself in music can produce.

 Program Coordinator.
-Simone Horowitz is a graduate of Brookline High School passionate about social justice and musical equity.
-Her other interests lie in studying health disparities and healthcare.
-She is an alumnus of the CURE program at the Dana-Farber/Harvard Cancer Institute.
+Simone Horowitz is a first year student at the University of California, Los Angeles pursuing a double major in Political Science and Mathematics/Economics.
+She is passionate about social justice and musical equity.
+Her other interests lie in studying health disparities and healthcare and she is an alumnus of the CURE program at the Dana-Farber/Harvard Cancer Institute.
 In her free time, she mentors students in academics and music.
 She founded Tutor for Change, a local organization created during the pandemic to enrich social and academic connections between students and mentors.
 She also provides instruction for young violinists with the Brookline Music Program.